home-assistant/home-assistant.io/source/_integrations/ibeacon.markdown

 ## Considering an iBeacon Away

-Due to various factors such as individual system settings and iBeacon firmware, iBeacons may not be marked as "Away" immediately.
+Due to various factors such as individual system settings and iBeacon firmware, iBeacons will not be marked as "Away" immediately.
 This could take several minutes.

 ## Fixed MAC addresses